TurboSource-Marialis/machtiani/README.md

 - [x] commit-file-retrieval can't handle gpt-4o (i.e., `Unprocessable Entity`).
 - [x] commit-file-retrieval doesn't say there are no files to retrieve if it's found, but doesn't exist in the file.
 - [x] CLI user should be warned if there are no retrieved files, with a suggestion to lower match-strength.
-- [x] Add as submodule [aicommit](https://github.com/coder/aicommit)
+- [x] Add as a submodule [aicommit](https://github.com/coder/aicommit)
 - [x] Calculate and cap token usage.
 - [ ] In commit-file-retrieval, get the most recent path (in case of name change) from git of a file and only use that.
 - [ ] Script to rewrite a project's git commit history.
 - [x] Auto-save results in `.machtiani/chat/`.
-Should name the same if passing filename as --markdown.
+Should name the same if passing filename as --file.
 - [x] Markdown generated chats should automatically save and have an auto-generate context-aware name.
 - [x] Content argument for mode flag should be `pure-chat`.
 - [ ] Hide excessive stdout behind specific logging mode in commit-file-retrieval.